primefaces/primefaces/docs/11_0_0/components/hotkey.md

     //content
 </p:imageSwitch>
 ```

 ## Ajax Support
-Ajax is a built-in feature of hotKeys meaning you can do ajax calls with key combinations.
+Ajax is a built-in feature of HotKeys meaning you can do ajax calls with key combinations.
-Following form can be submitted with the _ctrl+shift+s_ combination.
+Following form can be submitted with the `ctrl+shift+s` combination.

 ```xhtml
 <h:form>